Acolyte03/Recipe-Finder/README.md

 Albert Aleman: https://github.com/aalemanyz67

 ## Description
 It is difficult these days to find easy to make, fun, and delicious recipes.
 We are looking to remedy this.
-Simply type in a food item you are craving and our application will provide you with the top 6 recipes.
-Also, the Tasty Tasty App will provide you with some wonderful beverage pairings to go along with your desired recipe.
+Simply type in and search a food item you are craving and our application will provide you with the top 6 recipes.
+Also, the Tasty Tasty App will give you the option to receive the top beverages to pair with your desired recipe.
+Deliciousness awaits!

 ## Using our Application
 Upon loading our website, use the search box to input your desired food item.
 Next, select from the dropdown menu if you would also like a beverage pairing to go with your recipe.
 Finally, click on the search button and you will receive the Top 6 Recipes for that food item.
 If you selected the beverage pairing option, you will also be given beverages that go best with your recipes.